Descriptor-Libraries/descriptor-libraries-framework/README.md

-# Phosphines WebApp
+# kraken web app

+This repository provides a web application for displaying molecule library information.
+Our use case is "kraken - Kolossal viRtual dAtabase formoleKular dEscriptors of orgaNophosphorus ligands."
+You can see the application at [kraken.molssi.org](https://kraken.molssi.org/,)
-This web app is made up of several Docker containers which work together through Docker Compose.
+The app is made up of several Docker containers which work together through Docker Compose.
 The docker containers connect to a database which contains molecule + conformer information.

 Running the application locally